Federal Reserve's Powell: High inflation 'exacts a toll'

 AP Economics Writer

-WASHINGTON (AP) — High inflation is taking a toll on American families, Federal Reserve Chair Jerome Powell acknowledged in remarks to be delivered at a Tuesday congressional hearing, where he is sure to face tough questions on the subject.
+WASHINGTON (AP) — High inflation is imposing a burden on American families, Federal Reserve Chair Jerome Powell acknowledged in remarks at a congressional hearing Tuesday at which he is expected to be pressed on what the Fed is doing about surging prices for consumers and businesses.

-“We know that high inflation exacts a toll, particularly for those less able to meet the higher costs of essentials like food, housing, and transportation,” Powell said in prepared testimony.

-The Senate Banking Committee will hold a hearing on Powell’s nomination to a second four-year term Tuesday.
-President Joe Biden announced Powell’s reappointment in late November.
+“We know that high inflation exacts a toll, particularly for those less able to meet the higher costs of essentials like food, housing, and transportation,” Powell told the Senate Banking Committee, which is holding its hearing on Powell’s re-nomination by President Joe Biden for a second four-year term as Fed chair.

+Before he spoke, Powell received expressions of bipartisan support from the chair of the committee, Democratic Sen. Sherrod Brown from Ohio, and Pennsylvania Sen. Pat Toomey, the senior Republican on the panel.

+“The president is putting results over partisanship, re-nominating a Federal Reserve chair of the other political party,” Brown said.
+“As chair, together with President Biden, he has helped us deliver historic economic progress.”

-Powell’s nomination is likely to be approved by the Senate with bipartisan support but members of Congress are sure to interrogate Powell on whether the Fed can successfully take steps to rein in inflation without slowing the economy so much that it falls into recession.
+Powell’s nomination is likely to be approved by the committee sometime in the coming weeks and then confirmed by the full Senate with bipartisan support.
+But members of Congress are sure to interrogate Powell on whether the Fed can successfully rein in inflation without slowing the economy so much that it falls into a slump or even a recession.

-While lower unemployment and higher pay benefit workers, those trends can potentially fuel rising prices.

-At its last meeting in December, Powell said the central bank is rapidly accelerating its efforts to tighten credit with the goal of reining in inflation.
+At the Fed’s most recent meeting in December, Powell said the central bank is rapidly accelerating its efforts to tighten credit with the goal of reining in inflation.
 The Fed will stop buying billions of dollars of bonds in March, ahead of its previously announced goal of doing so in June.
-Those bond purchases are intended to encourage more borrowing and spending by lowering longer-term rates.
+Those bond purchases have been intended to encourage more borrowing and spending by lowering longer-term rates.

-Fed officials now expect to hike short-term interest rates three times this year, a sharp shift from September, when they were split over doing it even once.
+Fed officials now expect to raise short-term interest rates three times this year, a sharp shift from September, when they were divided over doing it even once.
 Economists increasingly expect them to raise rates at least four times in 2022.

-But he also suggested that the economy has suffered some longer-term damage from the pandemic.

-“We can begin to see that the post-pandemic economy is likely to be different in some respects,” Powell said.
+“We can begin to see that the post-pandemic economy is likely to be different in some respects,” the Fed chair said.
 “The pursuit of our goals will need to take these differences into account.”

 But more recently, Powell has acknowledged that many of the people who stopped working or seeking jobs in the pandemic are unlikely to return anytime soon.
 Millions of older Americans retired earlier than they likely would have without COVID, and many people are foregoing jobs to avoid getting infected.